junxit/us-congress-bills-111/metadata.md

 - 2009-03-18 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3606)
 - 2009-03-18 — The previous question was ordered pursuant to the rule. (consideration: CR H3604)
 - 2009-03-18 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2009-03-19 — Cloture motion on the motion to proceed to the measure presented in Senate. (consideration: CR S3577; text: CR S3577)
+- 2009-03-19 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 35.